camunda/camunda-docs-manual/content/reference/bpmn20/tasks/script-task.md

 * prefix all script variables that should not be stored as script variables using the `def` keyword: `def sum = 0`.
 In this case the variable `sum` will not be stored as process variable.

 {{< note title="Groovy-Support only" class="info" >}}
 The configuration flag <code>autoStoreScriptVariables</code> is only supported for Groovy Script Tasks.
+If enabled for other script languages is not guaranteed which variables will be exported by the script engine.
+For example Ruby will not export any of the script variables at all.
 {{< /note >}}

 Note: the following names are reserved and cannot be used as variable names: